gleam-lang/gleam/notes/talk.md

 compile this to an Erlang module which exposes a `string/1` function.
 This function takes a charlist of code and returns a list of tokens.
-Because I used two item tuples with an atom as the first element for my tokens I get back an Elixir keyword list like so.
+Because I used two item tuples with an atom as the first element for my tokens I get back an Elixir keyword list.

-Here I tokenize this line of code, and back I get a name token with a value of "div", a whitespace token, a word token with a value of "I'm", a whitespace token, and a name token with a value of "spartacus".
+Here I tokenize this line of code, and back I get a name token with a value of "div", a whitespace token, a name token with a value of "Hello", a whitespace token, and a name token with a value of "word".
 Great.

 ```elixir
 :my_tokenizer.string('a(href="/about")')